 A businesses accounting method certainly impacts its investment strategy.
-The right accounting strategy can benefit the business greatly by helping to depict the actual financial condition.
+The right accounting strategy can benefit the business greatly by helping to depict the actual financial condition of the company.
 Which in turn aids in making insightful business decisions with clearly-devised business strategies.

-When it comes to multifamily property and investors, there are two accounting options to choose from namely, cash and accrual.
+And, when it comes to multifamily property management and investors, there are two accounting options to choose from namely, cash and accrual.

 Before we proceed to decide which method suits the best in terms of multifamily accounting, let us understand what these actually mean!